Divya-5/Javascript-Deep-Dive-Concepts/closures.md

 - Using private variables and methods: In JavaScript, we can use private variables and methods using closures.
 The example below shows the use of private variables with closure.

-Example: In this example, the rentPrice() function returns an object with three methods: getRent(), incRent(), and decRent().
+Eg) In this example, the rentPrice() function returns an object with three methods: getRent(), incRent(), and decRent().
 These three methods has access to the private variable rent.
 However, the code outside its scope cannot directly access this variable.
 Hence, we can mimic object oriented programming in JavaScript.

 `var rentPrice = function(initialRent) {`\
 ` var rent = initialRent;`\